US: “Increasing Public Access to the Results of Scientific Research” – new White House Directive mandates OA

 Read the rest of this entry »

-Linking and lightening: LabArchives and BioMed Central creating a new platform for publishing scientific data
+Linking and lightening: LabArchives and BioMed Central create a new platform for publishing scientific data

 Sharing and reuse of data has become a vital part of modern scientific research.
 Having access to datasets ensures that the pace of scientific discovery is not unnecessarily hindered by data being kept under lock and key or hidden away in lab drawers.